jcoglan/burn-your-getters/readability/readability.md

-!SLIDE
+!SLIDE title

-#But there's a problem
+# But there’s a problem

 !SLIDE